cogscicraig/UVA_Brainhack_2025/docs/index.md

 ---
 ## Sign Up❗

-Please add your name to the [sign-up sheet](https://docs.google.com/forms/d/e/1FAIpQLSfvPhS4zap0IQcJPFgHGkHC3FtQ1hPoZa68psjaY3ugceDI2A/viewform?usp=sharing) if you plan on joining us.
+Please add your name to the [sign-up sheet](https://docs.google.com/spreadsheets/d/1e1zSQh6hq7rM9fsfalK22W8-5glf5HQUrL3h8BAPWu0/edit?usp=sharing) if you plan on joining us.
 If there's a topic you want to learn, let it be known; if there's a topic you want to teach, even better!
 <br><br>

+Add your info to the [lunch order sheet](https://docs.google.com/spreadsheets/d/1k7B7BAKK8tfPIolQIImCGwrLAVtIFh1vkNX7Xsqdkis/edit?usp=sharing)! ***Please enter/update your order by Wednesday afternoon*** so the Roots staff have enough time to prepare.

 ---
-## Summer Schedule 📅
+## Summer Schedule (old) 📅

 Here's what we covered over the summmer: [Weekly Schedule (summer)](./schedule.md).
 The fall will consist of fewer presentations and more unstructured time for hacking.
 That being said, I'm happy to cover any summer material in the fall with folks who are interested in learning more about MRI, etc.